cha0yunghuang/Pop-n-Cat/README.md

 3. Get ChromeDriver at http://chromedriver.chromium.org/ and unzip it

-4. Create a Python file `config.py`, then fill in your personal data like this:
+4. Create a Python file `config.py`, then fill in your data like this:

 ```python
 chromeDriver = 'CHROMEDRIVER_PATH'